beckym223/manual_work/E6_long_edited.md

-provisions, or very high tariffs, were used to encourage import substitution in most devel- oping countries." and critically scrutinizes the various circumstances in which those conditions might hold.
-Baldwin's article was an important contribution to better understanding of the empirical relevance of the theory, as I shall argue below.
+provisions, or very high tariffs, were used to encourage import substitution in most devel- oping countries."
-'4 It was also believed that there was a revenue con- straint, making the first-best production subsidy infeasible.
-More recent analyses would also point to the greater po- tential for corruption inherent in production subsidies as yet another reason why protection might be preferable.  '" See Kenneth Dam (1970 Ch.
-14) for a full discussion.
-16 In Argentina, an effort was made to liberalize the trade regime by lowering tariffs in the late 1970's.
-To the surprise of officials, there was no apparent effect of the first round of tariff cuts.
-Subsequent investigation revealed that the tariffs in question had been between 500 and 1,000 percent, and that they had been above the rates at which domestic producers could compete.

 ### ---Economics-1997-0-07.txt---
 In some countries and industries, the trade